 For future capital needs, Capital Small Finance Bank plans to use the proceeds from the offer to increase its tier-I capital base.
 Tier I capital was $4.46 billion as of June 2021.

-Net interest income reached 570.49 crore in the June quarter, up 20 percent on the year before.
-The company had a profit of 12.18 crore, up from a loss of 6.8 crore.
+Net interest income reached 570.49 crores in the June quarter, up 20 percent on the year before.
+The company had a profit of 12.18 crore, up from a loss of 6.8 crores.
 From 1.27 percent to 1.44 percent, the percentage of non-performing assets has increased.
-It was 10.40 crore instead of 8.78 crore in provisions and contingencies, which was an increase.
+It was 10.40 crore instead of 8.78 crores in provisions and contingencies, which was an increase.
 As a result, the CASA/37.21 percent ratio was 40,48 percent higher.